 For observations with a proprietary period, observers expect exclusive access to their science data, intended to facilitate the processing and scientific analysis of the data by the relevant investigator.
 The SSC does not have the resources to do duplication checks or embargo data from duplicating observations in the warm mission.
-Therefore the SSC cannot ensure that all proprietary periods will be protected for observations taken in Cycle-5 onwards (though we expect only a small number of observations to possibly be impacted by this.)
+Therefore the SSC cannot ensure that all proprietary periods will be protected for observations taken in Cycle-5 onwards.
 Though DDT proposals have a nominal proprietary period of 90 days, the SSC Director reserves the right to designate any Target of Opportunity or DDT data for early release when such a release is deemed to be in the interest of the community.

-The Spitzer Time Allocation Committee may recommend a shorter proprietary period for individual proposals due to the high value of the data to the general astronomical community.
+The Spitzer Time Allocation Committee and reviewers may recommend a shorter proprietary period for individual proposals due to the high value of the data to the general astronomical community.
 As part of their proposal, observers may request that the SSC Director waive all or part of their proprietary period if the proposal is approved.
 This information should be provided in the coversheet information in the Spot proposal submission tool.